Working with Media Components

 Aspect Ratio

-The Aspect Ratio option provides a way to match the aspect ratio of multiple images in a gallery slide.
-A warning notification will appear next to the upload image in the list if an aspect ratio is selected that doesn't match the upload images.
+The 'Aspect Ratio' option enabled you to give multiple images in a gallery slide a uniform size.
+A warning notification will appear next to the uploaded image if a non-matching aspect ratio is selected.

 Captions

-• To add a caption to each individual image, select the speech bubble icon next to the image in the upload list.
+- To add a caption to each individual image, select the speech bubble icon next to the image in the upload list.
 A prompt will appear, add the caption content required and click ok, repeat for each slide

 Image Ordering

-To change the order of the images in the slide, click and drag the image using the placement icon
+To change the order of the images in the slide, click and drag the image using the placement icon.

 Display On

-The Display On option allows you to choose which devices the gallery will be displayed on, by default it will be displayed on mobile, tablet and desktop
+The Display On option allows you to choose which devices the gallery will be displayed on, by default it will be displayed on mobile, tablet and desktop.

 Full Bleed